 - i.
 The State-designed long-term goals established under ESEA section 1111(c)(4)(A)(ii), including measurements of interim progress towards meeting such goals, based on the State's English language proficiency assessments under ESEA section 1111(b)(2)(G); and - ii.
-The challenging State academic standards. - i.
+The challenging State academicstandards. - i.
 Montana is a minimally-funded Title III state with a unique population of ELs.
 ELs consist of 2 percent of the total student body population in Montana.
-American Indian languages have the highest number of ELs at 61 percent of the total, with German at 12percent and Spanish at 12percent.
+American Indian languages have the highest number of ELs at 6167 percent of the total, with German at 1211.6 percent and Spanish at 129.5 percent.
 The data for ELs in Montana demonstrate that our American Indian student population struggles with academic language in the content areas.
 The OPI has created a framework and focus to support American Indian ELs with the development of school and district-level Academic Language Development Teams that support teachers in meeting the unique needs of American Indian ELs.
 The professional development support for teachers includes rationale and strategies of how to best support American Indian ELs and provides teachers with instructional tools to meet these needs.
-The OPI assists eligible entities in meeting the long-term goals and interim progress through a tiered system of support.
+The OPI will-assists eligible entities in meeting the long-term goals and interim progress through a tiered system of support.
 The first tier of supporting schools is the provision of technical assistance during the development of the annual Continuous School Improvement Plan (CSIP).
-During this planning process, schools evaluate the performance data of their ELs and determine strategies and interventions to support ELs in meeting English language goals.
-The OPI provides online resources and connections with regional facilitators and experts to assist in this work.
-Once a school's CSIP is complete, the OPI provides online resources, face-to-face professional development, and technical assistance to support schools as they review, refine, and improve their instruction for ELs to ensure they will meet the state goals. - ii.
-The OPI assists eligible entities in supporting ELs in meeting the challenging state academic standards through providing professional development for districts to improve EL programs and teacher effectiveness.
+During this planning process, schools will evaluate the performance data of their ELs and determine strategies and interventions to support ELs in meeting English language goals.
+The OPI will provides online resources and connections with regional facilitators and experts to assist in this work.
+Once a school's CSIP is complete, the OPI will provides online resources, face-to-face professional development, and technical assistance to support schools as they review, refine, and improve their instruction for ELs to ensure they will meet the state goals. - ii.
+The OPI will assists eligible entities in supporting ELs in meeting the challenging state academic standards through providing professional development for districts to improve EL programs and teacher effectiveness.
 One purpose of professional development is embedding EL strategies into core content instruction in order to support students in accessing and engaging with the state academic standards.
-These strategies are embedded into the effective instruction and not just for intervention purposes through the OPI Hub, the Title III partner with Title I and the OPI Content Standards and Instruction Division to ensure that the professional development aligns with best practices for ELs and with state standards, including newly revised and adopted standards.
-In addition to online courses, the OPI offers regional workshops and professional learning through partnerships with other educational entities that focus on improving teacher effectiveness and building capacity. - iii.
+These strategies are will be embedded into the effective instruction and not just for intervention purposes, although those may be necessary, as well.
+Through the OPI Hub, the Title III partnering with Title I and the OPI Content Standards and Instruction Division to will ensure that the professional development aligns with best practices for ELs and with state standards, including newly revised and adopted standards.
+In addition to online courses, the OPI offers regional workshops and online professional learning through partnerships with other educational entities communities that focus on improving teacher effectiveness and building capacity.
+The professional learning communities meet online so that teachers from all areas in Montana can participate in relevant professional development and network with other teachers and resources across the state.
 All professional development opportunities and resources can be accessed by Montana teachers to improve effectiveness of instructional strategies for ELs.